1337kiwi/1337kiwi.github.io/source/_posts/omi-post-1.md

 Transformers was assigned to do language to language translation.
 This can be also verbal to text or text to verbal.
 Speech to text, and text to speech.
 This is really, really nice.

 I use it all the time when I'm driving, and I get texts.
 I use my voice to text someone back.
-To communicate because I don't want to start typing and take away my concentration from monstrous several-ton vehicles that would end my life in less than a second if some other human made a stupid decision.
+To communicate because I don't want to start typing and take away my concentration from monstrous, several-ton vehicles that would end my life in less than a second if some other human made a stupid decision.
 But I can talk into it as if I was calling someone, and it doesn't take as much.

 ## The Perspective of Omniscience

 A lot of people feel like AI is this weird like, singular pane of presence that knows everything.
 But LLMs don't.
-Large Language Models fabricate and lie and hallucinate, with utmost confidence because all that LLMs are, in the end, are probability engines that look at what words are likely to come next based on the input that they have been given, previous words, context, and a bunch of other stuff.
+Large Language Models fabricate and lie and hallucinate, with utmost confidence because all that LLMs are, in the end, are probability engines that look at what words are likely to come next based on the input that they have been given (along with previous words, context, and a bunch of other stuff).
 But all they do is generate probabilities.

 And if you ask an LLM to generate and create and synthesize, there *will* be hiccups.

 For me, the usage of AI falls along the core tenets of translation because that's what the transformers algorithm was designed to do.
 The algorithmic process is designed to do language-to-language translation.
 You can take that and extract the concept towards speech-to-text, and text-to-speech.
 Fundamentally, this is language to language, still.
 Spoken english and written english are two ***entirely*** different languages.
 Spoken english has emotion and physical gestures and movement and tone and all of these wonderful things we add to speaking such that the words are, at most, 10% of the entire conversation.

 But written english is different.
 To you, reader, my emotion must be conveyed through imagery, through the expression of emotion with respect to the logical barrier of disconnection from you.
-I am standing on the other side of your foggy mirror, frantically trying to express to you everything I feel, and all you can see are the brief moments where my hand or face touches the glass.
+I am standing on the other side of *your* foggy mirror, frantically trying to express to you everything I feel, and all you can see are the brief moments where my hand or face touches the glass.
 The dimensionality behind who I am and what I feel is lost in translation.
+I must communicate to be understood through words and words alone.

 Notice the imagery there?
 If I am gifted as a writer, I-